somebeaver/Lowrider.js/README.md

 *To see Lowrider.js in action, check out the
 [Cardinal apps](https://cardinalapps.xyz).*

-**Lowrider.js** is a ES6 JavaScript library that enhances [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and makes them **better building blocks in a completely vanilla environment**.
-Specifically, Lowrider.js implements a **[component lifecycle](#component-lifecycle)** that makes Web Components more flexible and reusable, especially when using many together to create complex UI's.
+**Lowrider.js** is a small ES6 JavaScript library that enhances [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and makes them better building blocks in a completely vanilla environment.
+Specifically, Lowrider.js implements a **[component lifecycle](#component-lifecycle)** that makes web components more flexible and reusable, especially when using many together to create complex UI's.

 Lowrider.js also provides unopinionated functionality for application centric